jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (5) The Commission shall, before coming to a final determination, duly consider any objections lodged under subsection (1)(b) and any counter-objections lodged under subsection (4).

 ### 39 Communications to officials
-(1) When, after the gazetting, pursuant to section 38, of a notice stating places (which shall include the office of each Registrar of Electors) at which the public may inspect, without charge, a description of the boundaries of the proposed districts, the Commission makes a determination relating to the boundaries of any district, the Surveyor-General shall communicate the details of that determination to such public servants directly concerned with the administration of this Act as have been specified by the Commission by name or by position or by the functions they perform.
+(1) When, after the gazetting, pursuant to section 38, of a notice stating places (which shall include the office of each Registrar of Electors) at which the public may inspect, without charge, a description of the boundaries of the proposed districts, the Commission makes a determination relating to the boundaries of any district, the Surveyor-General must communicate the details of that determination to the Electoral Commission, the Chief Registrar of Electors, and such other entities or persons directly concerned with the administration of this Act as have been specified by the Representation Commission by name or by position or by the functions they perform.
-(2) Any public servant to whom information is communicated pursuant to subsection (1) shall use that information only for the purposes of this Act.
+(2) Any entity or person to whom information is communicated pursuant to subsection (1) shall use that information only for the purposes of this Act.

 ### 40 Report of Commission
 (1) The Commission shall, in every case within 6 months after the date of the meeting of the Commission called pursuant to section 35(7) or, in the case of the meeting called pursuant to section 269(4), within 8 months after the date of that meeting,—